-Continuing from previous article listing a few places to see snow near Delhi for a 2-3 days trip; in this article I will name a few more places that you can visit to see snow around Delhi if you have about 4-5 days in hand.
-While for a short weekend trip, only places from last article will apply; for a 4-5 days trip the list will become inclusive of places from both of these articles.
+In my last post, I provided a list of places where you can find snow around Delhi in a 2-3 days trip.
+Continuing in the same series, in this post, I will name a few more places that you can visit from Delhi if you have about 4-5 days in hand.
+For a short weekend trip, only places from the last article will apply.
+With 4-5 days in, trip, the list will become inclusive of places from both of these articles.

 Dalhousie & Khajjiar

 These are among my favorite places to go to in winter.
 The distance between Delhi and Dalhousie or Khajjiar can actually be a bit long but the smooth roads will limit the drive to about 8-10 hours.
 From Delhi, it is a straight run all the way to Pathankot from where you will take the road uphill to either Dalhousie or Khajjiar.

 I started from Delhi at about 5 AM and easily made it to Dalhousie by 2 PM.
 Khajjiar is an even better option as the meadows here are a mesmerizing sight once covered in snow.
 This small town is also sometimes called ‘Switzerland of India’.

 Go in the month of January and your chances of finding snow at both these places are even better.
 On Day 1, reach Dalhousie or Khajjiar from Delhi.
 Spend Day 2 in Dalhousie and then travel to Khajjiar on Day 3.
 If you had 5 days in hand then you can spend another day in Khajjiar or else drive back down on Day 4.
 For more details, please take a look at How to Plan a Trip to Dalhousie.

 The road between Dalhousie and Khajjiar however can sometimes close if there is heavy snowfall in the region.
 You should call a hotel in Dalhousie or Khajjiar in advance to get the status before you leave home.